Bank of England £20 note

-The Bank of England £20 note is a sterling banknote.
-It is the second-highest denomination of banknote currently issued by the Bank of England.
+The Bank of England £20 note is a sterling banknote circulated in the United Kingdom, particularly in England and Wales.
+(Note: Other £20 banknotes are more commonly used in Scotland and Northern Ireland) It is the second-highest denomination of banknote currently issued by the Bank of England.
 The current polymer note, first issued on 5 June 2024, bears the image of King Charles III on the obverse.
 The other note first issued on 20 February 2020, bears the image of the late Queen Elizabeth II on the obverse and the image of painter J. M. W. Turner on the reverse.
 It replaced the cotton paper note featuring a portrait of economist Adam Smith, first issued in 2007.